learn-to-race/challenge/index.md

 Welcome to the Learn-to-Race Challenge on <i>Safe Learning in Autonomous Driving</i>.

-Existing research on autonomous driving primarily focuses on urban driving, which is insufficient for characterising the complex driving behaviour underlying high-speed racing.
-At the same time, existing racing simulation frameworks struggle in capturing realism, with respect to visual rendering, vehicular dynamics, and task objectives, inhibiting the transfer of learning agents to real-world contexts.
-The Safe Learning for Autonomous Driving challenge provides a venue for research and standardized experimentation on high-speed autonomous racing.
+As autonomous technology approaches maturity, it is of paramount importance for autonomous vehicles to adheres to safety specifications, whether in urban driving or high-speed racing.
+Racing demands each vehicle to drive at its physical limits with barely any margin for safety, when any infraction could lead to catastrophic failures.
+Given this inherent tension, we envision autonomous racing to serve as a particularly challenging proving ground for safe learning algorithms.

+We propose the Safe Learning for Autonomous Driving workshop, as a venue for research towards achieving the safety benefits of autonomous vehicles, supplemented by standardized evaluation in a high-fidelity racing environment.
 Participants can choose to take part in the Challenge by competing for top leaderboard positions and/or by submitting articles to one of three conference paper tracks.

 ## Challenge